 A relationship looks like an employee contract if it can’t be substituted, has no fixed term, specifies a report line.
 Then it’s likely to be deemed ‘inside IR35’ and the employer will have to settle the corresponding tax bill.

 Recruiters have a duty to understand IR35 for a range of reasons.

-Firstly, many clients will expect that their staffing partners will be able to guide and inform them on navigating the changing world of contractor regulation.
+Firstly, clients will expect their staffing partners to guide and inform them about navigating the changing world of contractor regulation.

-While recruiters should naturally be careful not to position themselves as legal experts or provide unqualified advice to clients, there is a natural assumption that recruiters will be clued up on the key aspects of the change and it how it impacts contract workers.
+Recruiters should naturally be careful not to position themselves as legal experts or provide unqualified advice to clients.
+But there is a natural assumption that recruiters will know the change’s key aspects and how it impacts contract workers.

-Secondly, recruiters and agencies stand to lose big if they’re not able to keep on top of the repercussions of IR35.
+Secondly, recruiters and agencies stand to lose big if they cannot keep on top of the repercussions of IR35.

-Though it’s unlikely to be the death of contractor recruitment as many had grimly predicted, it will have an impact – contractors and contract employers will need to adjust the way they engage, and recruitment agencies will have a role to play in ensuring that IR35 doesn’t crush the much-needed flexibility and expertise provided by the contractor employment model.
+Though it’s unlikely to be the death of contractor recruitment as many had grimly predicted, it will have an impact.
+Contractors and contract employers will need to adjust the way they engage.
+And recruitment agencies will need to ensure that IR35 doesn’t crush the much-needed flexibility and expertise provided by the contractor employment model.

-So no need to head off to law school just yet – but recruiters who keep pace with regulations and work through compliant tech platforms will not only protect their businesses but distance themselves from the crowd.
+So there’s no need to head off to law school just yet.
+But recruiters who keep pace with regulations and work through compliant tech platforms will not only protect their businesses but distance themselves from the crowd.